MadStats/reflections-on-presentations-AliceAlicia/README.md

 What were aspects of the presentations for which you had concerns or questions:

-1.Categorical variables are difficult to deal with, with so many predictors, and harder for us to explain their effects directly
+1.Categorical variables are difficult to deal with, with so many predictors, and harder for us to explain their effects directly.
 2.The residual plot seems not so satisfying.